How to Become a NALFO Officer

 The LSCC meets four times a year, and while your participation is not mandatory, it is highly encouraged that you attend as many meetings as possible while serving as NALFO president-elect and president.
 Travel funds are not provided and are the responsibility of the individual or their legislature.
 However, there is no registration fee and most meals are provided.

-The time commitment for in-person LSCC meetings is about two to three days (including travel) and for online LSCC meetings the commitment is approximately four to five hours spread across one week.
-Depending on projects and your level of interest and engagement, you may be asked to volunteer in between meetings, which typically consumes no more than eight hours during a three-to-four-month period.
+The time commitment for in-person LSCC meetings is about two to three days, including travel; online LSCC meetings last four to five hours spread across one week.
+Depending on projects and your level of interest and engagement, you may be asked to volunteer in between meetings, which typically takes no more than eight hours during a three- to four-month period.
 However, the time commitment can increase should you take on a leadership role within the LSCC.